renovatebot/renovate/docs/usage/upgrade-recommendations.md

 ## Project with one year old dependencies

 If you have a project that's a year behind on dependencies, you'll need to do some work.
-Let's assume that most dependencies need some `minor` or `patch` level updates, and at _least_ one dependency needs a `major` update.
+Let's assume that most dependencies need a `patch` or `minor` update, and at _least_ one dependency needs a `major` update.

-We recommend that you start with the easy stuff first, to get back in the groove.
+We recommend that you start by merging `patch` and `minor` updates.
-So update your dependencies to the latest `minor` or `patch` versions, and read their changelogs.
+Make sure to read the changelogs for your updates.
-You may need to make minor changes before merging some updates.
+You may need to make minor changes before you can merge some updates.

-Once you've updated your old `major` versions, it's time to tackle the new `major` updates.
+After updating to the latest `patch` and `minor` versions, you can start getting `major` updates.
 Again, start with the easy `major` version updates, like a Prettier or ESLint major update.

-Now it's time to work on the `major` update for your framework or library.
+Now it's time to work on any `major` updates for your framework or library.
-Take your time, carefully read the changelogs, and make the necessary changes.
+Take your time, read the changelogs, and make the necessary changes.
 Let multiple team members review your work before you merge it, it's easy to miss something.

 Finally, update your development tools.